namoopsoo/namoopsoo.github.io/content/note/2026-07-26-abstractions-.md

 ## this is more like no code
 For anyone who has had the displeasure of working with a visual or WYSIWYG code abstraction engine, you have seen this before.
 There is also UML i hear is same.

+## Really bad GUIs.
+For people who have not used no code, then most still have used unintuitive user interfaces.
+No matter how well you learn the interface , likely you will be screwed when it changes ever so slightly.
+And you have to remor your mental model, your ontology, yet again.

+i find myself using search on iphone settings because i can just never remember where settings are that i need.

+Natural language to code is essentially off kind of search.